 Bloordale, located around Bloor Street West and Lansdowne Avenue, is also experiencing a rejuvenation.
 While you can still get some of the best cheap eats in Toronto along this stretch of Bloor Street as the sun sets there are dozens of new spots opening up offering more modern fare and some craft beers and cocktails.

 And finally, there is Liberty Village!
 If you are looking at Airbnbs, you will likely see a lot of condo available to rent here.
-While Liberty Village is relatively close to the Drake on a map, just know that it’s not directly accessible thanks to train tracks dividing Liberty Village from many other places!
+While Liberty Village is relatively close to the Drake on a map, just know that it’s not super directly accessible thanks to train tracks dividing Liberty Village from many other places (there is a walkway over the tracks).
 Liberty Village has some great bars and restaurants and is close to BMO field where our MLS team plays.

 EATING & DRINKING